adityakkashyap/Meta3DScene-Capstone-/README.md

 - Blender not found: confirm `BLENDER_EXECUTABLE_PATH` in `.env`.
 - Long runs: Blender operations and model downloads can take time; monitor console output.
 - If an asset fails to download or measure, try a different prompt or check internet/API key.

-License & support
-- Add a LICENSE file before publishing.
-- For usage questions, open an issue or contact the maintainer.